ahmadnajmi90/nexscholarsys/README.md

    * Share workspace access with team members for collaborative work
    * Comment on tasks to discuss specific items
    * Track updates and changes in real-time as collaborators modify the board

+#### Paper Writing Task Workflow

+The specialized paper writing task feature is designed to support the academic publication process:

+1. **Creating a Paper Task**:
+   * Click "Add a task" in any list
+   * Select "Paper Writing Task" from the task type options
+   * Fill in both standard task fields and paper-specific fields
+   * Upload PDF drafts directly to the task for easy access

+2. **Tracking Progress**:
+   * Use the dedicated "Progress" field to track the paper through its lifecycle
+   * Move the paper task between lists as it progresses through different phases
+   * Update paper details as they evolve (e.g., publication type, scopus info)

+3. **Collaboration on Papers**:
+   * Assign multiple team members to collaborate on the paper
+   * Use comments to discuss specific aspects of the paper
+   * Share drafts through the PDF attachment feature
+   * Track version history through multiple uploads

 The Project Hub seamlessly integrates with the rest of the Nexscholar platform, allowing for efficient academic project management while maintaining connection to research profiles, publications, and other scholarly activities.